lisyarus/blog/_posts/2022-04-21-compute-blur.md

 In fact, this is exactly how the weights were defined in the naive implementation: a single array of N coefficients is enough to reconstruct the full N×N coefficient matrix.

-What it means is that we can replace out single-pass algorithm with a two-pass algorithm: instead of replacing every pixel with a weighted average of all N×N neigbouring pixels, we do
+What it means is that we can replace our single-pass algorithm with a two-pass algorithm: instead of replacing every pixel with a weighted average of all N×N neigbouring pixels, we do
 1. Horizontal blur: replace every pixel with the average of neigbouring N×1 pixels
 2. Vertical blur: replace every pixel with the average of neighbouring 1×N pixels.

 This way, vertical averaging deals with pixels that have already been averaged horizontally, thus producing a full blur.
 Specifically, say `W[i]` is the one-dimensional weight vector, meaning that
 `W[i]*W[j]` is the coefficient of some pixel's `P[x,y]` contribution to its neighbour `P[x+i,y+j]` when performing full blur.
 Then, the horizontal pass will add `W[i]*P[x,y]` to the value of `P[x+i,y]`, then the vertical blur will add `W[j]*P[x+i,y]` to `P[x+i,y+j]`, so the value of `P[x,y]` will get multiplied by `W[i]*W[j]` upon reaching `P[x+i,y+j]`, which is exactly what we want. _Not sure who needs another explanation of separable filters, but, hey, it never hurts._

-The point of this separation is that, compared to the naive version, which uses N² texture accesses (per fragment), this version only uses 2N texture accessed (2 passes, each having N accesses per pixel).
+The point of this separation is that, compared to the naive version which uses N² texture accesses (per fragment), this version only uses 2N texture accesses (2 passes, each having N accesses per pixel).
 This sounds like a drastic increase in performance: assuming everything else is negligible compared to texture access, for N=33 we'll get about N²/2N = 33/2 = 16.5 times better performance!
 Of course, things aren't that simple, but we still can hope for a huge improvement.

 On the OpenGL side, we'll have to use two framebuffers this time.
 The algorithm is as follows:
 1. Render the scene to framebuffer 1
 2. Use framebuffer 1 color texture as input to horizontal blur that outputs to framebuffer 2
-3. Use framebuffer 2 color texture as input to vertical blur that outputs to target framebuffer (e.g. the screen) Note that we don't need a depth attachment for the second framebuffer.
+3. Use framebuffer 2 color texture as input to vertical blur that outputs to target framebuffer (e.g. the screen)

+Note that we don't need a depth attachment for the second framebuffer.

 Implementing a separable kernel is even easier than the full blur: we only need a single loop over neighbouring pixels, and the direction of blur can be constrolled by a uniform variable: